BND Hamburger Icon

 3. Neglecting your sender reputation

-4. Avoiding customer segmentation
+4. Ignoring customer segmentation

 “Marketing is much more effective when the message is targeted,” said Michael Cohen, a marketer with over 20 years of experience, including more than 10 as a vice president of marketing for three companies.
 “And the deeper you go, the better.
 Demographic information such as gender and age is a good start, but deeper behavioral segmentation based on data like purchasing habits delivers even more value to customers and greater marketing effectiveness.”
 [Related: How to Find Your Target Audience]